Independent Sales Representative Career Overview

 For those mavericks who prefer to set their schedules and who like the control of deciding what products or services to sell and which do not, Independent Sales may be for them.
-Being an Independent Sales Rep takes self-discipline, effective time management skills and requires a lot of hard work.
+Being an Independent Sales Representative takes self-discipline, effective time management skills and requires a lot of hard work.
 For those who prefer to be on their own and are willing to pay the price, Independent Sales may be the perfect career.

 The successful reps usually work long hours that often stretch into the weekends and holidays.
 They are masters of time management and devote many hours and energy to learning everything there is to learn about the product or service they represent.
-In other words, Independent Sales Reps who are successful are the hardest working reps in the selling field.
+In other words, Independent Sales Representatives who are successful are the hardest working reps in the selling field.

-As hard as successful Independent Sales Reps work, many would think that the only possible reward would be a high income.
-And while Independent Sales Reps can, and often do earn a substantial income, the true rewards are the same as those experienced by entrepreneurs.
+As hard as successful Independent Sales Representatives work, many would think that the only possible reward would be a high income.
+And while Independent Sales Representatives can, and often do earn a substantial income, the true rewards are the same as those experienced by entrepreneurs.
 Self-confidence in abundance, self-trust and reliance and, in most cases, an expansive professional network are just a few of the benefits that have a positive impact on many life areas.

-Types of Independent Sales Rep Positions
+Types of Independent Sales Representative Positions

 When searching for a company to represent, you should avoid those with an existing sales force and focus more on small businesses, start-ups and businesses whose home (or only) office is located outside of the United States.

 If you are expecting a base salary, you are looking for the wrong type of sales position.
 An overwhelming majority of independent sales positions are 100% commission based.
 That means that you only get paid when you sell something.
 Since the company you represent does not have to pay you a salary, cover your benefits, pay you for time off or pay any governmental or state employment fees, they are more willing to pay a higher percentage of gross profit to you.
 Commission plans that pay out between 30 and 60% are common in independent positions.